hasura/graphql-engine/docs/graphql/manual/deployment/allow-list.rst

 .. note::

   * ``__typename`` introspection fields will be ignored when adding queries and comparing them to the allow-list.

+  * Any introspection queries that your client apps require will have to be explicitly added to the allow-list to allow running them.

   * The order of fields in a query will be **strictly** compared.
 E.g. assuming the query in first example above is part of the allow-list, the following query will be **rejected**: